sussmanLab/cellGPU/README.md

 * DelaunayMD -- A core engine that operates as described above in ''Basic idea''
 * SPV2D -- A child class of DelaunayMD that implements the 2D SPV model forces.
 * AVM2D -- A separate class, independent of DelaunayMD, that reuses some of the ideas on the rest of the program to implement a simple 2D active vertex model
-##CURRENT LIMITATION

-At the moment everything is optimized assuming the box is square.
-For this assumption to change, many edits would need to be made to the DelaunayCGAL and especially gpucell class.
-Also the grid class, and some changes in how higher-level classes interact with this objects.

 ##CITATIONS